Research ideas

 Background

-Exact synthesis and algebraic gate sets.
+Exact synthesis, cyclotomic rings, and algebraic gate sets.

 Likely output